ukparliament/Treaty/README.md

 # Introduction
-A small DotNet Core application that uses UK Parliament's knowledge graph to display information about treaties.
+A DotNet Core application that uses UK Parliament's knowledge graph to display information about treaties.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: